NYPL/research-catalog/README.md

 - `NYPL_HEADER_URL`: URL for NYPL header and footer scripts
 - `PLATFORM_API_CLIENT_ID` and `PLATFORM_API_CLIENT_SECRET`: Encrypted credentials for NYPL's API platform
 - `SIERRA_KEY` and `SIERRA_SECRET`: Encrypted credentials for Sierra API

+#### AWS Credentials

+We use environment variables to make authorized requests to NYPL's API platform.
+In order to be secure, we are encrypting and decrypting those environment variables using AWS KMS.
+Decryption (and by extension, use of these API clients) requires the user to have AWS credentials configured locally via the AWS CLI.
+Reach out to DevOps to get this set up and see our guide on [how we encrypt](docs/ENVIRONMENT_VARIABLES.md#encrypting)

 ### Local Development